 - I love summer fruit.
 I eat so much of it sometimes I think I am a summer fruit.

-- My daughter may be leaving for college in September, but she is home nearly all day every day now – and I get to spend umpteen hours with her.
+- My child may be leaving for college in September, but they are home nearly all day every day now – and I get to spend umpteen hours with them.

 - Did I mention that I slept last night?

 - I made it to yoga this morning – the 6 am class.
 What a way to start my day.
 I heard something wonderful during class to blog about, and I guess I’m happy to say that I forgot what it was – which means, I suppose, that I focused on the class and being present instead of working to remember the wonderful thing I heard so that I could share it.